dask/dask-yarn/docs/source/index.rst

 Dask-Yarn deploys Dask on `YARN
 <https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html>`_
-clusters, as are found in traditional Hadoop installations.
+clusters, such as are found in traditional Hadoop installations.
 Dask-Yarn provides an easy interface to quickly start, scale, and stop Dask clusters natively from Python.

 .. code-block:: python